staging-951d-madcitymultimedia/postman-docs/src/pages/docs/developer/postman-api/intro-api.md

 ### Monitors

-Running monitors lets you programmatically run collections, depending on specific events on your CI/CD pipelines.
-With the [Monitors API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-e8688124-26f9-4dbe-9226-0c453fedf8a9) you can run a monitor synchronously.
+The [Monitors API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-e8688124-26f9-4dbe-9226-0c453fedf8a9) enables you to programmatically run collections, depending on specific events on your CI/CD pipelines.
 You can also create and run a [webhook](/docs/collections/running-collections/collection-webhooks/), which is a special monitor that runs a collection.

 ### User and usage data

-The [User APIs](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-c0e35437-9f48-4b8a-a1cc-dcbce8d9d8c6) return information about the API key's owner.
+The [User API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-c0e35437-9f48-4b8a-a1cc-dcbce8d9d8c6) return information about the API key's owner.
 You can use it to get data about your API usage and check how many requests you can perform until the end of the month.

 ### Billing